mohanm93/Automatic-Floor-Cleaning-Robot/README.md

 Result:

-The Automatic Floor Cleaning Robot" helps the user by reducing physical efforts by operating it through mobile application as shown in Figure and also saves time, water and manpower.
+The Automatic Floor Cleaning Robot helps the user by reducing physical efforts by operating it through mobile application as shown in Figure and also saves time, water and manpower.